Making Connections! Scott McMorrow, on Building Relationship with Samtec as a Connector Supplier

 “30% of my time is spent in training our engineering people in our engineering department—teaching them signal integrity, how to use tools, and how to perform the design modeling needed.30% of my time is spent in R&D, identifying new opportunities, and thinking up new design ideas that will result in new product development.
 In addition, another 30% of my time is spent in customer interfacing and technical marketing, doing interviews, and working with the marketing department to develop new technical messaging.”

 Engaging with the Customer

-As noted in previous articles, achieving a working high-performance system can be a complex, detailed process.
-Scott notes, “What’s really important for high performance products is to provide the breakout region.
+As noted in previous articles, the ability to achieve a working high-performance system can be a complex, detailed process.
+Scott notes, “What’s really important for high-performance products is to provide the breakout region.
 This includes how the connector is hooked up to the PCB, where the vias are located, the plane openings, and the location of the antipads.
 These things are all necessary to achieve the design performance of the connector system.”

 “We actually define these regions and provide that information as part of our development kit.
 We also provide the recommended breakout and recommended layout practices that can be entered into any layout tool, including the one from Altium.”